drewcrawford/drewcrawford.github.io/rust/index.md

 In Swift a reference type is declared with `class`.
 Rust does not really have a notion of this.
 Instead, there are three "reference wrappers" that turn a value type into a reference type.

-Note that in all cases, you get value semantics *by wrapper*, so this is something that the *user* of the type does, not specified by the *type itself*.
+Note that in all cases, you get reference semantics *by wrapper*, so this is something that the *user* of the type does, not specified by the *type itself*.
+Whereas in Swift `class` causes the *type itself* to be a reference.
+In Rust, over here we can use something as a reference type with a wrapper, and somewhere else we can use it as a value type without a wrapper.
+Value types are fundamental; reference types are glued on the top.

 You can, technically, declare a *type alias* that works out to e.g. `Box<T>` but this is not idiomatic.
 People expect the caller to decide how to use the type, and for it not to be a property of the type itself.